eBioKit/app-docker-blast/README.md

-Sequenceserver (blast) docker for eBioKit 2016
+Sequenceserver (blast) docker
 ===================

-This docker image is part of the eBioKit 2016 project.
+This docker image is part of the eBioKit 2017 project.

 ### About the eBioKit project